 Five years ago, a strong call to work for climate justice led me to Earth Quaker Action Team (EQAT), a group that combines smart strategy and spiritual grounding.
 (See my memoir Renewable: One Woman’s Search for Simplicity, Faithfulness, and Hope for the story of how I tapped my gifts more fully through this work.)
 As I took on leadership in EQAT, I found I had to work through some internal barriers, particularly my gender conditioning.
 I also watched others go through a similar process, finding more courage and confidence themselves through their work for climate justice.

 Why am I offering this course now?

-As board leader of EQAT for over three years, I’ve gotten an increasing number of requests from people who want to make a difference but are not sure how.
+As board leader of EQAT for over four years, I’ve gotten an increasing number of requests from people who want to make a difference but are not sure how.
 After hearing the same questions and hesitations a number of times, I started imagining an online course that would combine what I have learned working with EQAT with what I learned from years of teaching “Discerning Our Calls” at Pendle Hill.

 On the morning after the election, during silent prayer, the feeling came to me strongly that it was time to offer this course, with follow up available for those who want it.
 The reaction to my original outreach has confirmed my sense that there are many people willing to step forward in new ways, but they need guidance and group support to do so effectively.

 Frequently Asked Questions

 No problem.
 Each class is recorded, and I usually send out the recording within 24 hours.

 How does an online course work?
 What equipment do I need?

 We will be using the Zoom platform, which is really cool and pretty simple to use.
 Each week I’ll send out a link, and you can join the group through a computer, tablet, or smart phone.
 Most devices today come with everything you need, but if you are using an older device and want to test it or your Internet connection, you can do that here.
 You can also call in from an old fashioned landline, but you’ll miss the class visuals.